Paraty: Climate

+Paraty exhibits a humid subtropical climate.
+Temperature lows range from 11 to 19 °C, while highs range from 23 to 29 °C. Its wettest month is January, with an average of 19 rainfall days.
+Sea temperatures remain consistently warm, ranging from 21.8 to 26.3 °C.

 Municipal symbols

 Flag

 The flag of Paraty was adopted on August 12, 1967.
 The overall colors of the flag represent the following traits: gold signifies strength, silver represents innocence, red is bravery, blue serenity, and green is the color of abundance.

 Red, white, and blue are the three colors that have traditionally been used to decorate the historic houses of the city.
 The colors are displayed in three vertical stripes, with a coat of arms on the center.
 The large white star on the red stripe symbolizes the first district, and on the blue stripe two small stars represent the second and third districts.
 The three stars are placed in a triangular form, in homage to the strong presence of Freemasonry in the architecture of the city.
 The crown represents the royal traditions that discovered the country and founded the independent country.
 The real reason for green is the Portuguese house of Bragança and yellow for the Austrian house of Habsburg (Dom Pedro I and Dona Leopoldina).